julian-klode/lingolang/docs/abstract-interpreter.md

 }
 ```

 Unpacking a tuple is simple: We evaluate the single RHS expression, and then take the tuple elements as the RHS dependencies.
-Since a tuple is the result of a function call (you might have noticed that is the only evaluation that can cause a tuple permission to be created) we don't really need to care about owners or dependencies, so we just collect them for releasing later.
+Since a tuple is the result of a function call (you might have noticed that is the only evaluation that can cause a tuple permission to be created) we do not really need to care about owners or dependencies, so we just collect them for releasing later.
 ```go
 <<unpack tuple>>=
 // These really can't have owners.